-A calcaneal spur (or heel spur) is a small osteophyte (bone spur) located on the calcaneus (heel bone).
-It is typically detected by a radiological examination (X-ray).
-Calcaneal Spur occurs when calcium deposits build up on the underside of the calcaneus (heel bone), a process that usually occurs over a period of many months and years.
-It is often caused by strains on foot muscles and ligaments, stretching of the plantar fascia and repeated tearing of the membrane that covers the heel bone.
+Heel Pain can be caused by a calcaneal spur, which is a small osteophyte (bone spur) located on the calcaneus (heel bone).
+Calcaneal Spur occurs when calcium deposits build up on the underside of the Calcaneus (heel bone), a process that covers the heel bone.

 Many people describe the pain of Calcaneal Spur as a knife or pin sticking into the bottom of their feet when they first stand up in the morning.
 They often complain that the sharp pain returns after they stand up after sitting for a prolonged period of time.